-In books and movies about aliens coming to earth, they generally come with the knowledge, that we are pretty fucked up and need to be eliminated (or just because our planet is in the way of the new intergalactic highway).
+In books and movies about aliens coming to Earth, they generally come with the knowledge, that humans are pretty fucked up and need to be eliminated (or just because our planet is in the way of the new intergalactic highway).
 While staying for a while and meeting a few nice humans they come to the conclusion that though we have our faults, we are worth saving.

 I am eager to hear suggestions for books and movies about aliens coming to Earth with good intentions and realizing we are self-destructive, short-sighted, ego-maniacal assholes and decide to destroy the place.
 That would sound much more realistic to me.